Teaching a Man to Fish: How Trees for the Future Trains Farmers for Sustainable Change

 “It is refreshing to have such a different environment compared to conventional training,” she said.
 “I [feel like a more] competent instructor.
 I have increased personal communication and hopefulness in working with my colleagues.”

-In addition to the training program, the workshop provided TREES’ country coordinators an opportunity to discuss and review the project mobilization process with technicians, highlighting protocol for successful meetings with potential new farmer groups and using TREES’ criteria to identify and register individual farmer participants.
+In addition to technical training, the workshop allowed TREES’ country coordinators to discuss project mobilization strategies.
+They emphasized best practices for engaging potential farmer groups, conducting outreach meetings, and using TREES’ criteria to identify and register participants.